 - The state of agriculture surplus was yet to be reached.

-Various kinds of arts and crafts were also practised. copper and bronze objects were used.
-Pottery making was a prominent craft every where.
+Various kinds of arts and crafts were also practiced. copper and bronze objects were used.
+Pottery making was a prominent craft everywhere.

-Chalcolithic people practised trade and commerce through barter system.
+Chalcolithic people practiced trade and commerce through a barter system.

-For the 1st time social stratification was witnessed during chalcolithic period.
+For the 1st time, social stratification was witnessed during the chalcolithic period.

-- The difference in the six houses and the items found in graves indicate that some people were rich while some other poor during the chalcolithic period.
+- The difference in the six of houses and the items found in graves indicate that some people were rich while some other poor during chalcolithic period.

 - Some of the houses were big while other small.
-These big houses would have been occupied by rich people.
+These big houses would have been occupied bby rich people.

-- Some of the graves have yielded good and silver ornament and semi-precious stones.
-These graves definitely belonged to rich people.
-In some graves cheap pottery and other beads were founds.
-So these graves definitely belonged to poor people.
+- Some of the graves have yielded good and silver ornament and semi pericious stons.
+These graves difinitely belonged to rich people.
+In some graves cheap pottery and orther beads were founds.
+So these graves difinitely belonged to poor people.

-Chalcolithic people lived in village & life was will settled.
+Chalcolithic people lived in village & life was well settled.

-The existence of public buildings like fort and dam in chalcolithic settlement indicate that some type of public authority was there during the chalcolithic period because without public authority the construction and maintenance of public buildings are not possible.
+The existence of public buildings like forts and dams in chalcolithic settlement indicate that some type of public authority was there during the chalcolithic period because without public authority the construction and maintenance of public buildings are not possible.

-Nothing is known definetely about nature and character of public authority during this period.
+Nothing is known definitely about the nature and character of public authority during this period.

-The religious life was well developed in chalcolithic culture because muttiple and fates and beliefs were practised by people.
+The religious life was well developed in chalcolithic culture because multiple and fates and beliefs were practiced by people.

-The discovery of female figurines in large no. indicate thaat mother goddess was the chief diety.
+The discovery of female figurines in large no. indicate that the mother goddess was the chief deity.

 Male figures are rare in the discoveries of chalcolithic culture.
-This indicates that status of male dieties were inferiour.
-To female dieties.
+This indicates that the status of male deities was inferior.
+To female deities.

-Some of the graves in Maharashtra & kelitons whose lowers parts of the feat were chopped off have been found.
-It is believed that feet below the ankle were cut for preventing the turning of the dead body into a ghost.
+From some of the graves in Maharashtra & skeletons whose lower parts of the feat were chopped off have been found.

 Significance of Chalcolithic Pottery